gcassel/Modular-Organizing-Terminology/terms/physical.md

-Physical is an adjectival [property](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/property.md) of [elements](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md) which [describe](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/description.md) *sensory* [input](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/input.md).
+Physical is a [property](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/property.md) which indicates that an [element](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md) can be *sensed*.